I started Vertical Veg to

 - The Vertical Veg Club, an online club to share knowledge between container growers in cities across the world, and to support the container growing movement.

 My name is Mark Ridsdill Smith and I’m the founder of Vertical Veg.
-I started Vertical Veg because I’m passionate about food growing in cities, and want to share all that I’ve learnt about container growing as widely as possible.
+I started Vertical Veg because I think food growing can change cities for the better.
+And, after making lots of mistakes, I also want to share all that I’ve learnt about container growing as widely as possible.

-Unlike many gardeners, I focus entirely on growing food in containers.
-Indeed, I have never had my own garden or allotment.
-This means that I really understand the challenges (and benefits) you face in growing without a garden.
-I started my growing in London on a balcony, and this year I’m creating a new container garden in my small (rather shady!) back yard in Newcastle in the north of England.
+Unusually, I focus entirely on growing food in containers.
+This means that know at first hand the challenges (and benefits) you face in growing without a garden.
+I started my growing in London on a balcony, and now I have a container garden in our concrete backyard in Newcastle (UK).

 How did I start growing?